gorhack/webStegFS_project/docs/Image_Manipulation.rst

     :show-inheritance:

-Module contents
+genImage module
 ---------------

+The `genImage` module returns an image on request as a `BytesIO` object.

-.. automodule:: Image_Manipulation
+.. automodule:: Image_Manipulation.genImage
     :members:
     :undoc-members:
     :show-inheritance: